kayrauz/discord-to-drive/README.md

 A discord bot to upload message attachments to Google Drive

+(still work in progress but all functions should work fine as long as everything is done properly.
+More optimizations and features will be added when I have spare time)

 ### Create a config.json file